grantjenks/python-diskcache/docs/tutorial.rst

 processes.
 In this way, they are also process-safe and support cross-process communication.

-When created, Cache objects open and maintain a file handle.
-As such, they do not survive process forking but they may be serialized using Pickle.
-Each thread that accesses a cache is also responsible for calling :meth:`close
-<diskcache.Cache.close>` on the cache.
-You can use a Cache reference in a
-`with` statement to safeguard calling :meth:`close <diskcache.Cache.close>`.
+Cache objects open and maintain one or more file handles.
+But unlike files, all Cache operations are atomic and Cache objects support process-forking and may be serialized using Pickle.
+Each thread that accesses a cache should also call :meth:`close <diskcache.Cache.close>` on the cache.
+Cache objects can be used in a `with` statement to safeguard calling :meth:`close
+<diskcache.Cache.close>`.

     >>> cache.close()
     >>> with Cache('/tmp/mycachedir') as reference:
     ...     pass

-A closed instance will automatically re-open when needed, but re-openning a closed instance is relatively slow, and as all operations are atomic, so you can safely leave it open.
+Closed Cache objects will automatically re-open when accessed.
+But opening Cache objects is relatively slow, and since all operations are atomic, you can safely leave Cache objects open.

     >>> cache.set(b'key') = b'value'
     >>> cache.close()
-    >>> cache.get(b'key')  # automatically re-open, but slowly.
+    >>> cache.get(b'key')  # Automatically opens, but slower.
     'value'

 Set an item, get a value, and delete a key using the usual operators: